Music in "Year of the Amphibian"

 Conrad stops at the house of Mr. Onter, who plays for him a piano piece called "Allegro Barbaro" by the composer Charles Alkan (French, 1813 - 1888: Wikipedia), from his opus 35 set of major-key etudes.
 For the time of the story, the pianist would have been Ronald Smith, who was a pioneer in rediscovering and playing Alkan:

-A more recent and clean-sounding performance of "Allegro Barbaro" is by Mark Viner.
+A more recent and cleanly-recorded performance of "Allegro Barbaro" is by Mark Viner.

 Before Conrad leaves, Mr. Onter mentions another Alkan piece called "Minuetto Alla Tedesca".
 This is one my favorite short piano pieces, but it is little-known and rarely-played: